James-o-brien/MScDissertation/README.md

 ## CLIMADA Python Files

-Similar to the above, to running this CLIMADA file will require the installation of both Python and CLIMADA's software, instructions for which [are available here.]
+Similar to the above, running this CLIMADA file will require the installation of both Python and CLIMADA's software, instructions for which [are available here.]

 ![plot](./IntensityMap.png)